kotkala/SDB_Assignment_1/README.md

    ```
    REACT_APP_API_URL=https://sdn-assignment-1.onrender.com
    ```
    This points to the deployed backend API.
-For local development, you may want to use `http://localhost:3000` or whatever port your local backend runs on.
+For local development, you may want to use `${process.env.REACT_APP_API_BASE_URL}` or whatever port your local backend runs on.
 4. Start the development server: `npm start`

 ### Features